gdsec-test/threat-research-guidelines/github-actions-threat-doc.md

        done;
      ```
   - Not installing docker at the moment.
 Can be downloaded when we are using Actions that require docker.
-- Before Step 3, make sure you haev required access for your repository, for `Actions` to be visible under 'Settings' tab.
+- Before Step 3, make sure you have required access for your repository, for `Actions` to be visible under 'Settings' tab.
 If you working on forked repos/ make sure the access is granted under `Actions` tab on top.
 - Follow instructions for Step 3
 - For Step 4, before running the `config.sh`, change directory